OpenSlides/openslides-vote-service/README.md

 from individual vote-requests from the users, but the manager sets the result manually.

-Manually polls behave diferently.
+Manual polls behave differently.
 When created, the field `poll/state` is set to `finished`.
-The poll result can be set either wih the create request or with an update request.
-The server does not validate the field `poll/result`, but accept any string.
+The poll result can be set either with the create request or with an update request.
+The server does not validate the field `poll/result`, but accepts any string.

 vote-requests are not possible.
 A finalize-request is possible, but only to set